BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 The Witch-king increases his Attacks to 2 for this Scenario.

-**PARTICIPANTS**

-**Good:** Arveleg (King of Men with heavy armour and shield); 2 Captains of Arnor; 24 Warriors of Arnor; 1 Warrior of Arnor with banner; 12 Rangers of Arnor: 4 with spear, 8 with no additional equipment.

-**Evil:** The Witch-king of Angmar on horse with 3 Might, 15 Will, and 3 Fate; Angmar Orc Captain with shield; Captain of Carn Dum; 25 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow, 1 with banner; 12 Warriors of Carn Dum: 6 with no additional equipment, 6 with spear; 12 Angmar Warg Riders: 4 with shield, 4 with throwing spears, 4 with Orc bow.

 ![](../media/scenarios/rise_of_angmar/fall_of_amon_sul.jpg)

 ---

 ## DEFENCE OF FORNOST

+**PARTICIPANTS**

+**Good:** 2 Captains of Arnor; 16 Warriors of Arnor; 8 Rangers of Arnor.

+**Evil:** Angmar Orc Captain with shield; 2 Captains of Carn Dum; 13 Angmar Orc Warriors: 4 with shield, 4 with spear, 2 with two-handed weapon, 2 with Orc bow, 1 with banner; 24 Warriors of Carn Dum: 12 with no additional equipment, 12 with spear; 6 siege ladders.

 **LAYOUT**